Skip to main content

 06Are SIP returns guaranteed?

-07SIP or lump sum β€” which is better?
+07SIP or lump sum — which is better?

 08What does "returns overtake investment" mean?

-It's the year your cumulative returns become larger than the total money you've contributed β€” the moment compounding takes over as the bigger driver of your corpus.
-Early on, most of your balance is just the money you put in; later, the growth on past growth dominates.
-For a typical 12% equity SIP this crossover happens well into the second decade, which is exactly why long horizons matter so much.
-If it says "beyond this term," extending your investment period is the single biggest lever.
+It's the year cumulative returns exceed total contributions — compounding takes over as the bigger driver.
+Early on, contributions dominate; later, past returns compound faster.
+For a 12% equity SIP this crossover typically falls well into the second decade, which is why long horizons matter.

 09What is the minimum amount for a SIP?

-Most fund houses allow SIPs starting from as little as 500 per month, and some offer 100 or 250 SIPs.
-There's no upper limit.
-Because compounding rewards time more than size, starting a small SIP early often beats waiting until you can afford a larger one β€” this calculator's "cost of delaying a year" figure shows what waiting actually costs you.
+Most fund houses allow SIPs from 500/month; some offer 100 or 250.
+No upper limit exists.
+Compounding rewards time more than size, so starting small early often beats waiting to afford more — use the "cost of delaying a year" figure here to see exactly what waiting costs.

 10Does this SIP calculator work for any currency or country?